mroman-ibs/FuzzyImputationTest/README.md

 values given by NAs) dataset that consists of triangular or trapezoidal fuzzy numbers, and check quality of such an imputation.
-To impute fuzzy values, various imputation methods - both general (like miceRanger, missingForest, knn), and specific ones (DIMP) - can be used.
+To impute fuzzy values, various imputation methods - both general (like miceRanger, missingForest, knn), and specific ones (d-imputation method, abbreviated as DIMP, see (Romaniuk and Grzegorzewski 2023)) - can be used.
 To check the quality of the imputation process, the dataset without missing values can be specified, and then it is tested with the whole set of procedures.
 These procedures are related to calculation of various